Demographics of Nauru: Ethnic groups

-Nauru, as of 2011, is mainly inhabited by Nauruans (94%), while the main minority groups include Fijians (1%), Chinese (1%), and Solomon Islanders (1%).
+Nauru, as of 2021, is mainly inhabited by Nauruans (92.1%), while the main minority groups include I-Kirabiti (2.4%) Fijians (2.2%), and Australians (1.2%).
 This shows a major change from the previous major census of 2002, when Nauruans represented 75% of the population.
 According to the Constitution Nauru does not exclude any ethnic group to become a citizen.

 The recent sizable immigration event of Chinese people happened in 1993.

 Languages

 The Nauruan language is the official language of Nauru.
 English is widely understood and is used for most government and commercial purposes, and is official.
+At the 2021 census, 93.7% of those aged 5+ could speak Nauruan.
+28.3% could speak another language.
 According to the 2011 census, 95.3% of the population speaks Nauruan, 66.0% speak English, and 11.9% speak another language.
-Nauruan is an Austronesian language, however, no adequate written grammar of the language has been compiled, and its relationships to other Micronesian languages are not well understood.German is also common in Nauru because Nauru was previously part of German New Guinea.
+Nauruan is an Austronesian language, however, no adequate written grammar of the language has been compiled, and its relationships to other Micronesian languages are not well understood.

 Religions

-The main religions in Nauru are Nauru Congregational (35.71%), Roman Catholic (32.96%), Assemblies of God (12.98%), and Nauru Independent (9.50%).
+The main religions in Nauru are Nauru Congregational (35.71%), Roman Catholic (32.96%), Assemblies of God (12.98%), and Nauruan indigenous religion (9.50%).
 The biggest changes from 2002 to 2011 were an increase from 0 to 1,291 (Assemblies of God) and 1,417 to 282 (Other).
 Public holidays include New Year's Day (1 January), Independence Day (31 January), Good Friday, Easter Monday, Easter Tuesday, Constitution Day (17 May), National Youth Day (25 September), Christmas Day, and Boxer Day.

-Nauruan Independent was the predominant religion in Nauru before the late nineteenth and early twentieth centuries, when foreign missionaries introduced Christianity to the island.
+The indigenous religion was the predominant religion in Nauru before the late nineteenth and early twentieth centuries, when foreign missionaries introduced Christianity to the island.
 It is still practised by 9.5% of the population, according to 2011 census.
 There are a few active Christian missionary organisations, including representatives of Anglicanism, Methodism, and Catholicism.
 The Constitution provides for freedom of religion; however, the Government restricted this right in some circumstances.
 The government has restricted the religious practices of the Church of Jesus Christ of Latter-day Saints and the Jehovah's Witnesses, most of whom are foreign workers employed by RONPhos.